 Students who are interested in the Effective Teamwork and Communication minor are advised to take SOC 161 (instead of SOC 151) and THTR 161 (instead of THTR 101) their first year at IUP.
 Students should declare the minor early with the appropriate form (PDF) to receive proper advising by the director of Teamwork and Leadership Studies, Professor Justin Fair.

 You can enhance your skills by pairing the Teamwork and Communication minor with one of the following leadership minors.
 Many of the same core courses are required, making double minoring easier.
 Students who are interested in double minoring should take

 SOC 161 and THTR 161 their first year at IUP.

-Additional leadership minor for those wishing to double minor:
+Additional leadership minors for those wishing to double minor:

-Have you ever wondered why people don’t like to work on group projects?
-What makes group work so painful, when it is so necessary?
+Have you ever wondered why some people don’t like to work on group projects?
+What makes group work so difficult for some, when it is so necessary?
 Why is it so valued by employers who seek out talented employees who can work effectively in teams?